vxq9e7bx/LauraBox/README.md

 ## Why use the ESP32?

 At first I was considering building the box based on a Raspberry Pi.
 I had an old first generation Pi lying around unused, so I though it would be a good way of using it.
 I was immediately disappointed by its sound quality.
 Although this is significantly better on newer models, I learned another lession: The power consumption of a Raspberry Pi is very high, and it takes a long time to boot.
 Keeping it always running to wait for an RFID card to be detected is out of the question, since I wanted it to run from battery.
 Adding a small microcontroller (I though of some ATMega) to switch on the Pi only when a card is detected would result in long wait times until the music starts playing.
 Also the power consumption while playing would be still quite high.
 A Raspberry Pi typically uses 300 to 500 mA, while an ESP32 just takes a few mA when WiFi is disabled.
 After short investigation I found the ESP32-audioI2S Arduino library.
 This makes playback of audio using an ESP32 super easy.
 Thanks to the ultra low power co-processor of the ESP32 it is possible to cut down the power consumption in sleep mode to around 0.5mA-1.0mA on average (incl. periodic wakeups and RFID reads), which gives you plenty of standby time on battery.

+## Power supply

+For power supply I have used an old USB power bank which I no longer needed.
+It has two 18650-typed cells with each 2500 mAh and a USB charge controller with an integrated boost converted to generate 5V from the ~3.6 V battery voltage (the cells are in parallel).
+The 5V USB voltage is not usable to power a very low power device, since the boost converter switches off if too little current is drawn.
+Since the electronics anyways runs on 3.3 V, the battery voltage is used without the boost converter directly.
+Since the voltage can be as high as 4 V or even higher when the battery is fully chaged, and the ESP32 has a maximum voltage of 3.6 V, a voltage regulator is required.
+I have decided for a MaxLinear XRP6272, since it has a very low quiescent current, a quite low dropout voltage and is able to provide a high enough current so that WiFi will work without problems.

+The PCM5102 has unfortunately a relatively high quiescent current, hence I decided to use two XRP6272: one for the ESP32, the MRF522 and the SD card, the second formt the PCM5102.
+The first regulator is permanently enabled, since the ESP32 needs permanent power, and both the SD card and the MRF522 can be powered down to a sufficiently low quiescent current.
+Only the second regulator is controlled by software.

+The PAM8403 is directly connected to the battery voltage, since it is favourable to power it with the highest possible voltage (up to 5V).
+I have experimented with using the 5V USB power as a supply, but it draws too little current to switch it on.
+Luckily, the power down mode of the PAM8403 is also sufficiently low, so no extra switch is required here.

+It is a bit difficult to measure the power consumption in standby mode precisely, because it switches between deep-sleep modes and very short bursts of RFID-activity (with only the ULP processor working in the ESP32).
+The average current seems to be around 1mA.
+Since the battery cannot be used to its full capacity, because the voltage is getting too low at some point, the lifetime is a bit below the theoretical 5000hours = 208days.
+Even if it were only half of that, it would be still nothing to worry about too much.

 ## Firmware